Foundation / Corporation

 Florida Wildflower Foundation

 In-kind grants of wildflowers and classroom resources to Florida public, private, and homeschool PreK-12 teachers.
-Funding is intended for teachers and students to establish a native wildflower garden and to integrate the experience into their curriculum.
+Through this program, the Funding Source offers teachers and students the opportunity to establish a native wildflower garden and to integrate the experience into their curriculum.

 The goals of this program are to: